Amihaeseisergiu/Java-Technologies/README.md

 ### Laboratory 4
 - [X] Created the pages using templates
 - [X] Created at least one composite component
-- [ ] Used the components ajax and poll in order to continuously display information
+- [X] Used the components ajax and poll in order to continuously display information
-- [ ] Implemented an efficient way for obtaining connections to the database
+- [X] Implemented an efficient way for obtaining connections to the database

+  SQL command to see database connections:
+  SELECT pid FROM pg_stat_activity WHERE datname='lab3' AND application_name<>'psql';;

+  SQL command to kill all connections:
+  SELECT
+    pg_terminate_backend(pid)
+  FROM
+    pg_stat_activity
+  WHERE
+    pid <> pg_backend_pid()
+    AND datname = 'lab3';

+  After closing all connection we get the following outcome: org.postgresql.util.PSQLException: This connection has been closed.

+  If we're not closing the connection, thus not returning it to the pool, we get the following outcome: javax.resource.spi.ResourceAllocationException: Error in allocating a connection.
+Cause: In-use connections equal max-pool-size and expired max-wait-time.
+Cannot allocate more connections.